AuReMe/metage2metabo/docs/output.rst

 addedvalue.json
 ===============

-After the individual scopes and the community scopes, the addedvalue (``m2m worfklow``, ``m2m metacom``, ``m2m addedvalue``), computes the compounds that are producible by the community but not by individual organism.
+After the individual scopes and the community scopes, the addedvalue (``m2m worfklow``, ``m2m metacom``, ``m2m addedvalue``), extracts the compounds that are producible by the community but not by individual organism.

-The result are stored in a json file with one key ``addedvalue`` which lists all the compounds producible by the community but not by the individual organism.
+The result are stored in a json file with one key ``addedvalue`` which enumerates all the compounds producible by the community but not by the individual organism.

 targets.sbml
 ============

 After the addedvalue (``m2m worfklow``, ``m2m metacom``, ``m2m addedvalue``), all the compounds that have been found by this step are stored in this sbml file.
+It is used as the targets file for the following step.

 mincom.json
 ===========